Fergie (singer): Artistry and media image

 Fergie does not consider herself a rapper.
 In a 2006 interview with Rolling Stone, Fergie said of her vocal style: "I love imitating instruments, sometimes you can't understand what I'm saying because I'm going for an instrumental sound.
 It would ruin the sound if I pronunciated[sic] correctly."
 She cites Selena as her first influence.
 Roxanne Shante, Monie Love, Salt-N-Pepa, and J. J. Fad are artists she looks up to, and The Dutchess pays homage to them.
 In an interview with Entertainment Tonight, she said Beyoncé was a major influence for her album Double Dutchess.
 Other influences for her sophomore record are Amy Winehouse, Jhené Aiko, Ed Sheeran, Robert Plant, and Guns N' Roses.

 Fergie has received attention for her work with the Black Eyed Peas and for her solo music.
 Leah Greenblatt of Entertainment Weekly said that, with The Dutchess, "she's earned her Black Eyed independence – and perhaps even her new royal title."
 Retrospectively, Jason Lipshutz of Billboard called Fergie "a fearlessly individual female artist that had been hiding in plain sight. [...]
 Fergie deserves retroactive praise for an uncompromising first look".
 With the release of Double Dutchess, Allan Raible of ABC News wrote: "On her own, Fergie remains a versatile, exciting performer, further establishing her growing clout as an entertainer."
 Tara Joshi of The Guardian agreed, deeming Fergie "pop royalty".

 In a retrospective Paper article analyzing her image, Katherine Gillespie called her an "imperfect popstar" who "managed to rise above these manufactured circumstances and establish a unique onstage persona that relied on fashion just as much as music to get its point across. [...]
 She featured in Worst Dressed columns, but also inspired millions of 14-year-olds to spend their allowances on cargo pants.
 That's real influence."

-Artists who have been influenced by Fergie include Ariana Grande and Jack Harlow.
+Artists who have been influenced by Fergie include Ariana Grande, Jack Harlow, Alessia Cara and Ava Max.
 Harlow's Billboard Hot 100 number one song "First Class", released in April 2022, samples Fergie's song "Glamorous".